csteach441/csteach441.github.io/weekly_assignment.md

 We will discuss these products during next week's class.

+-->

-#### Week 2 - 28th January 2016
+#### Week 2 - 26th January 2017
 * Review this week's [notes and material](/notes), which includes the class notes
-* Please select one digital product that you like, and one that you dislike.
+* Please select one digital product that you like, and one that you dislike
   * consider their user interfaces and general design
     * why do you like or dislike these products?
     * what would you like to change?
     * are there features or aspects of similar products that could be incorporated within these products?
     * what is the design and development history for your chosen products?
-      * ie: can you trace a series of design compromises and improvements in previous models up to the current product release?
+      * i.e. can you trace a series of design compromises and improvements in previous models up to the current product release?
-  * an example of the above might be the design and development of the user interface for the Apple iPod, iPad, or iPhone...
-  * a website, mobile or desktop application &c. is also an acceptable product to consider and review
+    * e.g. a website, mobile or desktop application, device specific UI (phone, camera...) &c. is an example product to consider and review
-  * this product review provides an initial opportunity to consider products and designs for your final course assessment
-  * add details for the above on the [Week 2 board](https://trello.com/b/GfuSKSTH/week-2)
+  * add details for the above on the [Week 2 - Analysis of Devices](https://trello.com/b/H6YwnxAF/week-2-analysis-of-devices) board
-    * further instructions are available in the 'Analysis of Devices' list on the [Week 2 board](https://trello.com/b/GfuSKSTH/week-2)
+    * further instructions are available on the [Week 2 board](https://trello.com/b/H6YwnxAF/week-2-analysis-of-devices)

+This product review provides an initial opportunity to consider products and designs for your final course assessment.

 Any questions, please let me know.

--->

 #### Week 1 - 19th January 2017